 Yes, you would like to win every battle.
 That is normal.
 Yes, you would always like to be on top of the mountain -- have a mountain top experience.
 But how many people do you know that live there on top of these mountains?
 It seems like nobody stays up there.
 They all want to get up there, then once they have had this experience, they come back down.
 And it is harder to come down.
 It is harder because that is when we think of the defeat.
 We think of the disgrace.
 We think, “But, ahhhhh, it was so nice.”
 And now we have to do this all over again.

 You just have to remember that losing the battle is not losing the war.
 God is successful.
 He will build the Church and the gates of Hell cannot prevail against it.
-We already have CBLT Centers all over this land, and God is blessing us in many places in Russia as well.
+We already have New Life for Churches training all over this land, and God is blessing us in many other places as well.

 E. Each failure can equip you with a new tool for success.